bybeyzasahin/SqliteApp/README.md

-BASIC:
-Creating a Fragment
+Saving Key-Value Sets
-(Step 1) Create a Fragment Class.
+(Step 1) Get a Handle to a SharedPreferences
-(Step 2) Add a Fragment to an Activity using XML.
+(Step 2) Write to Shared Preferences
-Screen with two fragments, gray and lila.
+(Step 3) Read from Shared Preferences